Skip to main content

 Program Description

-The Interprofessional Addiction Fellowship at VA Pittsburgh provides training experiences in addiction research and clinical addiction care to doctoral-level health providers (psychologists, pharmacists, physicians etc.).
-Trainees spend 75% of time in research and educational activities and up to 25% in providing clinical care.
+The Interprofessional Addiction Fellowship at VA Pittsburgh provides training experiences in addiction research and clinical addiction care to masters- and doctoral-level health care providers (psychologists, pharmacists, physicians, dentists, nurses, social workers, etc.) and doctoral-level research scientists (epidemiologists, sociologists, etc.).
+Clinical and non-clinical trainees spend 75% of time on research and educational activities.
+Remaining time is spent providing clinical care for clinicians and clinically-focused quality improvement activities for non-clinicians.
 Fellows acquire knowledge and skills through mentored training experiences and workplace learning, guided by an individualized training plan jointly developed by the fellows and mentors.
-Fellows collaborate on in-progress research projects and analysis of existing datasets leading to peer-reviewed publications, and develop and lead independent research projects, with opportunity to apply for VA pilot funding, and VA and/or NIH Career Development Awards.
+Fellows collaborate on in-progress research projects and analysis of existing datasets leading to peer-reviewed publications, and develop and lead independent research projects, with opportunity to apply for VA pilot funding and Career Development Awards.

 Focal Areas